R3Conclave/conclave-core-sdk/docs/docs/system-requirements.md

 === "MacOS"
     **Instructions for running apps under MacOS:**

-    1. Build you project as you normally would in your desired mode, e.g.: `./gradlew build -PenclaveMode=simulation`
+    1. Build your project as you normally would in your desired mode, e.g.: `./gradlew build -PenclaveMode=simulation`
     1. Download and install docker desktop.
     1. Navigate to your project and run the following command: `./gradle enclave:setupLinuxExecEnvironment`.
 This will create a docker image called `conclave-build` that can be instantiated as a container and used to run